-The Japanese hiraganna handplane is an elegant tool with a simple yet deceptively sophisticated design.
-It is not a difficult tool to master once one understands its unique design principles and learns a few basic techniques easily taught in person, but it can be frustrating to master using only written guidance.
+The Japanese hiraganna handplane is an elegant tool with a simple yet deceptively sophisticated design, not a difficult tool to master once one understands its unique design principles and learns a few basic techniques easily taught in person; But it can be frustrating to master them using only written guidance.

-But I believe the time has come to begin this journey.
+But despite my hesitation heretofore, I believe the time has come to begin this journey.
 I pray Beloved Customers will have the courage to accompany me down this road that goes ever on and on until we reach the lighted inn.
-When we arrive, the first round of root beer will be on me!
+When we arrive, the first round of root beer will be on me, so drink up!

 Let’s begin the journey by examining some relevant terminology.
 Don’t forget your handkerchief!

-In this and subsequent posts in this series your humble servant will not attempt to educate Gentle Readers in all the Japanese language terms for every part of the plane, nor will I use Japanese conventions for describing handplanes, since that would be about as useful as ice skates on Bambi.
+In this and subsequent posts in this series your humble servant will not attempt to educate Beloved Customers in all the Japanese language terms for every part of the plane, nor will I use Japanese conventions for describing handplanes, since that would be about as useful as ice-skates on a hog.
 Instead I will use standard English language terms wherever possible.
 There is an illustration below that shows the various components and features along with Japanese language labels for those interested.

 Indeed, since the plane is a relatively recent tool in the Japanese woodworker’s toolbox, and has a much longer archeological history in the West, it seems silly to use more Japanese words than absolutely necessary to describe something that did not originate in Japan, and can easily be described in English.
 I will, however, venture to describe some of the more common general terms specific to the Japanese handplane.

 I am neither a lawyer nor a government employee and so see no need to make things more confusing than necessary.
-I humbly apologize in advance if this approach offends any purists who enjoy being confused.
+I humbly apologize in advance to any purists who enjoy being confused.

 The standard handplane in Japan, and the one used for creating and/or smoothing flat surfaces (versus rabbet, chamfer or molding planes) is called the “hiraganna,” pronounced hee/rah/gahn/nah, and written using the Chinese ideograms 平鉋 , without emphasis on any part of the word.

-The first character 平 is pronounced, in this case, “hira” (there are at least 6 standard pronunciations for this character in Japanese) and means “flat.” makes sense, right?
+The first character 平 is pronounced, in this case, “hira” (there are at least 6 standard pronunciations for this character as it is used in Japan) and means “flat.” makes sense, right?